luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AI_DataGenerator/README.md

 The **length of the conversation** is **randomized** using a geometric distribution, and the method determines whether the conversation should continue or if the ticket is resolved

+**GenerateCustomerMessageAsync** and **GenerateAssistantMessageAsync** are responsible for generating the next message from the customer and the support agent (assistant), respectively

+They use prompts to simulate realistic conversation flow

+Each message is constructed based on the product, ticket, and previous conversation history.
+The customer’s message style is also taken into account.

 This is the code for creating the **CustomerMessage** inside the thread tickets:

 **TicketThreadGenerator.cs**